Go back to all articles

 Batch and atomic operations

-Some operations can be performed atomically, as well as sequentially.
-For example, in the banking domain after registering a client an account is created.
-The batch operations can form a load different from performing the operations atomically.
-In such a case we first determine the needed intensity for the batch operations from the composed profile and then give the rest of the intensity atomically.
+Some operations can be performed atomically or sequentially.
+For example, in the banking domain, after registering a client, an account is created.
+Batch operations can form a load different from performing the operations atomically.
+In such a case, we first determine the needed intensity for the batch operations from the composed profile and then give the rest of the intensity atomically.

 The profiles are compared in the following way: